 Grounded.
 Green shoots.
 Gratitude.

 Winter has almost thrown her coat off.
 She may just give us one last frosty nip but I know green shoots are ready to burst forth and I’m grateful to be springing forward.
-Here in Christchurch, New Zealand our post-earthquake re-build has just been completed (and I’m back now from lengthy time spent with my parents in South Africa).
+Here in Christchurch, New Zealand our post-earthquake re-build has just been completed (and I’m back for a bit between lengthy time spent with my parents in South Africa).

 So I’ll bee digging and planting for a more ‘sustainable lifestyle’ – the buzz word of our time.
 My intention is to extract as much goodness from these ideas as I’m able and to share the nectar with family, friends and others.
 The soil grounds me in the present; gives purpose for the future and helps me reflect on my heritage which has not been attached to any one property because we’ve moved around so much.
 I’m grateful though to have been taught to respect, enjoy and stamp my personality on whichever patch I live on.